FAQ & INFO

 No cellphones or smart devices are to be brought to camp by a camper.
 We understand that sometimes students have special needs that give cause for having a device (i.e., medical reasons like diabetes), but we ask that you will make us aware ahead of time if this is the case.
 (Note: “Needing to listen to music or watch Netflix” to fall asleep are not valid reasons to bring a cellphone or smart device to camp.)
 Our camp has always existed as a safe place for people of all ages to “get away” or “unplug” from the distractions of everyday, normal life, but the connectivity that accompanies the constant use of cellphones, internet, and smart devices does not allow for that separation to happen…

 We are so excited to see what God does at our camp when we truly allow ourselves to separate from the distractions caused by constant connectivity.
 Parents are welcome to call the camp or the head cabin-mom/cabin-dad at any time to check in on their campers.
 Contact phone numbers will be sent to each parent after registering their child and before the camp session begins.
 The camp will provide phones to a designated head cabin-mom/cabin-dad in advance who will ensure parents’ ability to connect at any time with their camper.
-We will be posting updates, blogs, pictures, and videos of each camp session throughout so you can see all the action online.
+We will be posting updates, pictures, and videos of each camp session throughout so you can see all the action online.
 And or course, feel free to send mail to your camper to encourage them and tell them how much you love and miss them!

 Please understand that by signing the registration, you are agreeing to these terms and that if you choose to make your camper bring a cellphone or smart device, or if your camper brings a cellphone or smart device on his/her own volition, that upon its discovery it will immediately be confiscated, locked in the camp office, and will not be returned until check-out on the last day of camp.
 We will not be responsible for lost or damaged cellphones.